keesma/Intergas-Central-Heating-Monitor-Homie/README.md

-# Central-Heating-Intergas-Reader
+# Intergas Central Heating Monitor for Homie 2.0

+This is an update of the previous.
+The functionality is almost the same but the source is much more simple because of Homie.

 * This program can read the the status of a Central heating from Intergas.
   It has been built for an esp8266.
 The central heating status is sent through MQTT to a central system (MQTT broker).

-* Pre-release: This version has first been tested for several weeks on a breadboard with an Intergas Prestige CW6.
-It has run stable for some weeks.

-* Configuration
-  The following needs to be configured (see config.h):
-  - WiFi access point: SSID and password
-  - MQTT broker server name; username and password authentication is used
-  - NTP server (pool) name
+* Configuration is done using the configuration mode Homie.
+No need to add passwords to the code anymore.

-* Connect esp8266 to Intergas
+* Connect esp8266 to Intergas (is the same as previous version)

   I have included a diagram how to connect the optocouplers (and a picture of the prototype).